 Mezuk and Anderson conclude the following:

-Additional Benefits of Urban Debate
+Additional Benefits of Policy Debate

-Debate transfers into all academic areas and…
+Policy Debate transfers into all academic areas and…

-- Develops students understanding of government and politics, and empowers them to become active participants in their schools, homes, and communities.
+- Develops students’ understanding of government and politics and empowers them to become active participants in their schools, homes, and communities.

 - Prepares students to be successful within rigorous, higher education institutions and, ultimately, to become productive members and leaders of the workforce.